emard/ulx3s-bin/fpga/dfu/README.md

     lsusb
     Bus 001 Device 117: ID 1d50:614b OpenMoko, Inc. ULX3S FPGA (DFU)

+On linux, it's practical to make udev rules that allows normal users members of "dialout" group to also run dfu-util, otherwise it should be run as root:

+    # file: /etc/udev/rules.d/80-fpga-dfu.rules
+    # this is for dfu 1d50:614b libusb access
+    ATTRS{idVendor}=="1d50", ATTRS{idProduct}=="614b", \
+    GROUP="dialout", MODE="666"

 To upload and start user bitstream (fast, few seconds):

     dfu-util -a 0 -R -D blink.bit